microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/Operation.md

 Provides a set of static methods for instrumenting concurrency primitives that can then be controlled during testing.

-Provides a set of static methods for instrumenting concurrency primitives that can then be controlled during testing.

 ```csharp
 public static class Operation
 ```